tyler-smith/snowglobe/spec/snowglobe.md

 ## Post-finalization Mempool Update

 When an item is finalized as accepted all conflicting items are automatically, implicitly, finalized as rejected.
 Nodes must ensure of their mempools the absence of any rejected items and presence of any accepted items as they finalize in order to mimic the other participants that have finalized those items.

+## Acceptance Depth

+In order to stay in sync with the NC in the long term participants should recognize a particular Acceptance Depth ("AD") which is the number of blocks they're willing to remain behind the NC tip.
+When seeing a block >= the AD participants should collapse back to the PoW tip.
+Determining an ideal AD will require further research.
+A large AD could greatly increase resistance to chain reorganization attacks but means spending more time on the weakly subjective tip in cases of absolute failure.

+For now Snowglobe recommends using and AD of 0 while the protocol matures.

 ## New p2p Messages